Zapping away shyness? new study tests brain stimulation for social anxiety

 Summary

-This study is testing whether a non-invasive brain stimulation technique called intermittent theta-burst stimulation (iTBS) can reduce symptoms of social anxiety disorder.
-About 100 adults with social anxiety will receive either real iTBS to the left or right prefrontal cortex, or a sham (fake) treatment, for one week.
-Researchers will track changes in anxiety symptoms and brain activity using EEG over an 8-week follow-up period.
+This study is testing whether a non-invasive brain stimulation method called intermittent theta-burst stimulation (iTBS) can reduce symptoms of social anxiety disorder.
+One hundred adults with social anxiety will receive either real iTBS (to the left or right prefrontal cortex) or a sham (fake) treatment for one week.
+Researchers will track changes in anxiety symptoms and brain activity using EEG and questionnaires over 8 weeks to see if this approach works.

 Disclaimer